-a.
-Investigation Request
+a.Investigation Request

 If there is no mutually acceptable informal resolution, a request for a formal investigation must be submitted within 14 days of the informal resolution disposition, or the College may invoke the formal investigation process on its own.
 A request for a formal investigation should be submitted in writing.
 Individuals are encouraged to provide as much information as possible, including a description of the discriminatory decisions and/or alleged incident(s) of harassment or other actions that form the basis of the complaint, together with relevant date(s) and the name(s) of the individual alleged to have violated the policy, i.e. Respondent.
 The complainant should also include the name(s) of any witnesses, if applicable.
 Even absent a complaint or investigation request, Rend Lake College will nonetheless investigate suspected violations of this policy to the extent possible and to the extent necessary to comply with applicable law.
-The complainant and respondent shall (i) receive notice of the individual or individuals initiate contact with either party and (ii) have the opportunity to request a substitution if the participation of an individual with authority to make a finding or impose a sanction poses a conflict of interest.
+The complainant and respondent shall (i) receive notice of the individual or individuals with authority to make a finding or impose a sanction in their proceeding before the individual or individuals initiate contact with either party and (ii) have the opportunity to request a substitution if the participation of an individual with authority to make a finding or impose a sanction poses a conflict of interest.

-b.
-Investigation Notification
+b.Investigation Notification

-Prompt notification of a complaint will be provided by the Rend Lake College Police Department to the Associate Vice President of Academic and Student Services and to the Title IX Coordinator by delivery of a copy of the written complaint.
+Prompt notification of a complaint will be provided by the Rend Lake College Police Department to the Vice President of Academic and Student Services and to the Title IX Coordinator by delivery of a copy of the written complaint.
 The notification to the Respondent(s) will include a copy of any written complaint or a description of any complaint submitted orally, the identity of the Complainant(s), and these procedures.
 Delivery by electronic means is appropriate.
 The Respondent(s) will be requested to respond in writing to the complaint within a reasonable time, not to exceed 14 days from the date of delivery of the notification of the complaint.
 Any extension of time must be approved by the Title IX Coordinator.
 A copy of the Respondent(s)'s response will be provided to the Complainant.